borealbirds/ring-of-fire/docs/species/MAWR/index.md

 subtitle: Cistothorus palustris
 ---

-The population size of Marsh Wren (Troglodyte des marais) in the Ring of Fire region was 0.005 (0, 0.011) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Marsh Wren (<div>Troglodyte des marais</div>) in the Ring of Fire region was 0.005 (0, 0.011) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps